juice-shop/pwning-juice-shop/part1/ctf.md

 * 5-:star: challenge = 1000 points
 * 6-:star: challenge = 1350 points

-The entire output of the tool will finally be written into `OWASP_Juice_Shop.YYYY-MM-DD.zip` in the folder the program was started in.
+The generated output of the tool will finally be written into in the folder the program was started in.
+By default the output files are named `OWASP_Juice_Shop.YYYY-MM-DD.CTFd.zip` or `OWASP_Juice_Shop.YYYY-MM-DD.FBCTF.json` depending on your initial framework choice.

 #### Non-interactive generator mode